shajra/shajra-provisioning/README.md

 # License<a id="sec-4"></a>

-All files in this "shajra-nix-packages" project are licensed under the terms of GPLv3 or (at your option) any later version.
+All files in this "shajra-machines" project are licensed under the terms of GPLv3 or (at your option) any later version.

 Please see the [./COPYING.md](./COPYING.md) file for more details.